NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Proposed Algorithm

 \subsection{Model Scaling}

-We propose a global network slimming method which is a combined method combined of widthwise scaling and depthwise scaling.
-We scale the model widthwise by ratio of $\gamma_W$ and depthwise by ratio of $\gamma_D$.
-For example, a global model is represented as $\gamma=\gamma_W \gamma_D=1$ and a submodel that has 25\% parameters of a global model can be scaled by $\gamma_W=0.5$ and $\gamma_D=0.5$.
-Unless otherwise indicated, we split the model by $\gamma_W = \gamma_D$ \cite{mingxing2019efficient}.
-We empirically observed that comparatively shallow and wide models are better to employ widthwise splitting while deep and narrow models are better to employ depthwise splitting for from-the-scratch training.
-Furthermore, flexible widthwise/depthwise scaling provide more degree of freedom to split the models.
-We further describe on the slimming strategies in following sections.
+We propose a global network scaling method that integrates both widthwise and depthwise scaling.
+We scale the model widthwise by a factor of $\gamma_W$ and depthwise by a factor of $\gamma_D$.
+For instance, a global model with $\gamma = \gamma_W \gamma_D = 1$ can be reduced to a submodel with $\gamma = 0.25$ by choosing $\gamma_W = 0.5$ and $\gamma_D = 0.5$.
+Any combination of $\gamma_W$ and $\gamma_D$ that satisfies $\gamma_W \gamma_D = 0.25$ is permissible, provided $0 < \gamma_W, \gamma_D \leq 1$.
+We first apply $\gamma_D$ to determine which layers or blocks to omit, and then apply $\gamma_W$ to further reduce the model's width.
+This flexible widthwise and depthwise scaling offers greater freedom in adjusting model sizes.
+We elaborate on our scaling strategies in the following sections.

-\subsubsection{Depthwise Scaling}
+\subsubsection{\textbf{Depthwise Scaling}}

-Residual networks, such as ResNets \cite{he2016deep} and ViTs \cite{dosovitskiy2021an}, have gained popularity due to their ability to train {\it deep} networks with significant performance improvements.
-The output of a residual block can be seen as a function multiplied by a step size as $ \mathbf{Y}_{j+1} = \mathbf{Y}_{j} + s_j F(\mathbf{Y}_j, \phi_j)=\mathbf{Y}_{0} + \sum_{j} s_j F(\mathbf{Y}_j, \phi_j)$.
-Note that ViTs forwards with skip connections using either self-attention (SA) layers or feed-forward networks (FFN) that $F$ could be either SA or FFN:
+Residual networks, such as ResNets \cite{he2016deep} and ViTs \cite{dosovitskiy2021an}, have gained popularity due to their significant performance improvements in {\it deep} networks.
+Incorporating the learnable step size parameters, the output of a residual block can be seen as a function multiplied by a step size $s_j$ as $ \mathbf{Y}_{j+1} = \mathbf{Y}_{j} + s_j F(\mathbf{Y}_j, \phi_j)=\mathbf{Y}_{0} + \sum_{j} s_j F(\mathbf{Y}_j, \phi_j)$.
+Note that ViTs' forward operation with skip connections can be represented in a similar way by choosing $F(\cdot)$ as either self-attention (SA) layers or feed-forward networks (FFN):

+Referring to Figure \ref{fig:scaling}, the depthwise scaling can be achieved by ommiting some of the blocks (e.g., residual blocks of ResNets or encoder blocks of ViTs).
+For instance, ResNet architectures include a downsampling layer followed by residual blocks, with each block containing two convolutional layers.
+Specifically, ResNet18 has 8 residual blocks, while ResNet34 has 16 residual blocks.
+ViT/B-16 has 12 encoder blocks where embedding patches are used as inputs for the subsequent transformer encoder blocks.
+To scale a submodel, we selectively remove blocks such that the number of parameters is adjusted by the scaling factor $\gamma_D$.
+It is possible to have multiple submodels that satisfy the scaling ratio $\gamma_D$.
+In such cases, blocks are skipped to closely match the scaling factor $\gamma_D$.